kaiseu/pat-data-processing/README.md

 - which includes:'BENCHMARK', 'LOAD_TEST', 'POWER_TEST', 'THROUGHPUT_TEST_1', 'VALIDATE_POWER_TEST', 'VALIDATE_THROUGHPUT_TEST_1'
 - $streamNumber: optinal, TPCx-BB throughput stream number, if only wants to calculate certain streams.
 Can input multi values seperated by space.
 - $query: optinal, TPCx-BB query number, if only wants to calculate certain queries.
 Can input multi values seperated by space.
+- -s, whether to save raw result data, default is false.

 >The result which contains the average System resource utilization(CPU, Memory, Disk I/O, Network I/O...) of a cluster will be saved in $pat_path/pat_avg_all.txt